-From 1867 to 1968, a person wishing to obtain a divorce was first required to place a notice of intent to petition the government for an Act of Divorce in the Canada Gazette and in two newspapers in the district or county where the petitioner resided.
-It was to appear for a 6-month period.
+From 1867 to 1968, in some provinces a person wishing to obtain a divorce was first required to place a notice of intent to petition the government for an Act of Divorce in the Canada Gazette and in two newspapers in the district or county where the petitioner resided.
+It was to appear for a six-month period.

 The petition would contain details such as the date and place of the marriage, and events surrounding the demise of the marriage.
 In the case of adultery or bigamy, a co-respondent was often named.
 If the petition was allowed, Parliament would pass an Act of Divorce nullifying the marriage.